RyanFleck/Manuals/content/tools/maximo.md

 # Maximo Applications

+A Maximo Application is an access-restricted tool accessible through the Start Center that an end user will use to complete their work.

 Within Maximo is a plethora of tools for use by a variety of roles.
 Commonly, Maximo end users (those working within the client organization,) will only see a handful of all the applications that are typically included with a Maximo installation.
 Many of the applications are designed only for use by developers and consultants or users with permission to customize the Maximo installation for the client's business needs.

-A list of the 144 standard Maximo 7.6 applications can be found [here](https://www.ibm.com/docs/en/mam/7.6.0.7?topic=levels-applications-their-data-storage).
+A list of the **144** standard Maximo 7.6 applications can be found in a table [here](https://www.ibm.com/docs/en/mam/7.6.0.7?topic=levels-applications-their-data-storage) along with notes on where each application stores data.

 Notably, developers will use the following applications to customize a client's Maximo installation and build new applications: